 FLEECES:

-I always bring two warm layers with me on every camping adventure—even in the summer months.
-The first two fleeces are more on the thin side and the latter two are a bit more cozy.
+I always bring two warm layers with me on every camping adventure—even in the summer months—and one of those layers is a fleece.
+Here are the styles I love:

 INSULATED JACKETS:

-The second warm layer I bring is an insulated down jacket (and really never go out in the mountains without one).
-There are so many options for insulated jackets out there… but these are some of my favorites that I use.
+The second warm layer I bring is an insulated down jacket.
+There are so many options for insulated jackets out there… but these are some of my favorites.
 They are an investment but they’ll hopefully last you for many adventures to come.

 RAIN JACKET: